carbon-design-system/carbon/docs/guides/endgame.md

    npm dist-tag add @carbon/themes@10.6.0 latest
    ```

-9. Like before, manually check that the `latest` tags were updated correctly by
+9. Like before, manually check to see that the `latest` tags were updated for
-   going to `npm`.
+   the packages correctly by going to [`npm`](https://www.npmjs.com), searching
+   the packages, viewing the versions and making sure the `latest` version
+   matches the version you just released.

 ### Major releases